neilbartlett/color-temperature/README.md

 ```js
 require('color-temperature').colorTemperature2rgb(kelvin);
 ```
-There is also Deloitte.Convert a color temperature in Kelvin to RGB.
+Convert a color temperature in Kelvin to RGB.
 This method uses an approximation based on a curve fit of data from a sparse RGB to Kelvin mapping.